 *May contain mild spoilers*

 Jamie is a Yale boy who comes from a wealthy family.
 They have high expectations of him and there’s no question about the direction of his future, until Jamey meets his neighbor Elise, and discovers he’s both fascinated by her and repulsed at the same time.
-He develops a hot and heavy sexual relationship with her, but fears intimacy.
-Elise is like a polar opposite.
-She’s low class, comes from a multi-racial background, never graduated high school, doesn’t know her dad, and learned about sex, violence, and drugs at a young age.
+He develops a hot and heavy sexual relationship with her but fears intimacy.
+Elise is like a polar opposite; she’s low class, comes from a multi-racial background, never graduated high school, doesn’t know her dad, and learned about sex, violence and drugs at a young age.
 She wonders about Jamey and why he’s distant from her outside of their sexual encounters.
 She wants a normal relationship with him and wants him to see her–the real her.
-She wants him to be interested in her.
-The truth is, Jamey knows he shouldn’t want Elise.
-She smokes, curses, and he has issues with her behavior.
+The truth is, Jamey knows he shouldn’t want Elise; she smokes, curses, and he has issues with her behavior.
 Not only that, he’s reminded by his best friend and family repeatedly that this simply can’t happen, but he can’t seem to shake the feelings he has for her.

 Time moves forward and Jamey invites Elise to live with him in New York where there are less distractions.
 The hope is that they can continue their relationship without drama, but unfortunately, Jamey’s gang of a family won’t leave it alone.